patrickjuchli/basic-ftp/README.md

 `send(command, ignoreErrorCodes = false): Promise<FTPResponse>`

 Send an FTP command.
 You can choose to ignore error return codes.
-Other errors originating from the connections including timeouts will still reject the Promise returned.
+Other errors originating from a connection including timeouts will still reject the Promise returned.

 `cd(remotePath): Promise<FTPResponse>`